StaysafeUK/CSPAdoptDogCi/README.md

 ## 9. DEPLOYMENT

-## Database

 ## Deploying to Heroku

 ## 10. TECHNOLOGIES

 ### Hosting
 Heroku is used for Hosting the Django site and is deployed from Gitpod IDE where the site has been viewed rendered throughout this development process using *python3 manage.py runserver* initiating Gunicorn webserver.
 Cloudinary is used for dynamic images through the Cloudinary API.

+### Database

+## env.py

+The secrets needed to run this Django site including database strings, cloudinary API strings and passwords, Django secrets, etc.  Are stored in .env.py which is added to gitignore and not uploaded to the Github respository.
+In *settings.py*

+*if os.path.isfile('env.py'):*
+                *import env*

+the secrets are called by the  *os.environ.get* method.

+The Django secret key has been changed from the default key to a new secure key and has not been uploaded to this repository.

 ### Languages
 - <a href="https://dev.w3.org/html5/spec-LC" target="_blank">HTML 5</a>